Best Middle Class Scholarships – May 2025

 How much income is too much for FAFSA?

-The federal student aid website will only gift aid in large amounts to students who cannot pay only with parent contributions.
+The federal student aid website will only gift aid in large amounts to students who cannot pay only with parent contribution.
 Dependent students may need to consider how their family's income will affect their financial aid amount.

 How much do you get for a middle class scholarship?

 Beyond federal student aid, though, you can get up to $25,000 dollars in scholarships on Bold.org.
 Large scholarships like the "Be Bold" No-Essay Scholarship are open to any student regardless of income level.
-You can apply for these scholarships by making a profile on our website.
+You can apply to these scholarships by making a profile on our website.